NeuroDesk/neurocontainers/recipes/lcmodel/README.md

 Automatic quantification of in vivo proton MR spectra.
 LCmodel is now open source - to activte the license:

-and for each analysis the following in Figure 7.7 of the User's Manual: key = 210387309
+for each analysis enter in View/Edit Control Paramters the following (more info in Figure 7.7 of the User's Manual http://www.s-provencher.com/pub/LCModel/manual/manual.pdf): key = 210387309

 Example: